dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

   2. do a send (again, pay attention to any needed time delays)
   3. Measure how long it takes and compute round trip by converting that time to distance using the datasheet formula
-  4. You can start with the code in `gpioextra.h` but then replace it with your own (using the broadcom pdf in the docs/ directory).
+  4. You can start with the pulldown/pullup functions declared in `gpio.h` but then replace it with your own (using Broadcom pdf in the `docs/` directory).

 Troubleshooting:

   0. Check wiring.
 Check if the sensor is reversed.
 Use specific wire colors to keep track of what is going where.
 It's easy to be off-by-one.
-  1. readings can be noisy --- you may need to require multiple high (or low) readings before you decide to trust the signal.
+  1. Crucial: if you lose an echo, don't get stuck in the measurement loop!
+Retry after some maximum time.
   2. there are conflicting accounts of what value voltage you need for `Vcc`.
   3. Put the device so it's overhanging from your breadboard, otherwise you may get unfortunate reflections.
-  4. Crucial: if you lose an echo, don't get stuck in the measurement loop!
-Retry after some maximum time.

 ### Part 2: Use distance to control LED brightness.